What is Goodwill in Accounting?

-Let us now look at the steps to calculate goodwill in such an acquisition.
+Let us now look at the steps –

 The fair value of assets can be determined with the help of an accounting firm as they are well equipped to value the assets of the firm.
 Below is the snapshot of the fair value of Assets of Company B.

-Fair Value Adjustment is the difference between Fair Value of Assets of Company B and Book Value of Assets of Company B
+Fair Value Adjustment is the difference between the Fair Value of Assets of Company B and Book Value of Assets of Company B.

-It is the difference between excess purchase price and fair value adjustments.
+It is the difference between the excess purchase price and fair value adjustments.

 It generally is recorded in the journal books of account only when some consideration in money or money worth is paid for it.

-The journal entry for goodwill is generally posted as follows…
+The journal entry is generally posted as follows:

 Acquired asset Dr XXX